Autologous Stem Cell Transplant Photo Journal #2

 Hospital Admission

-posted by Steph in
+Posted by Steph in

-Chemo Round 6 & Transplant, Hospital Stay, Counts, on Sunday, March 4.
+Chemo Round 6 & Transplant, Counts, Hospital Stay, on Monday, March 5.
 2007 at

 Asher spent almost the entire morning outside playing in the yard.
 He even ate lunch out on his picnic table.
 We ended up really scrambling around noon to hurry up and get the final stuff ready to get out the door on time.